 Preventing anal gland problems

-Home remedies and preventive measures can help keep your dog’s anal glands healthy.
+Home remedies and preventive measures can help keep your dog’s glands healthy.

 Increase fiber intake